betajippity/betajippity.github.io/_posts/2011-05-05-why-cd-when-you-can-go.md

 Enter the 'go' command!

-Add this bit of code to your .bashrc file and replace $EDITOR with the CLI text editor of your choice:
+Add this bit of code to your .bashrc file and replace <span>$</span>EDITOR with the CLI text editor of your choice:

     go()
     {